 Blythburgh was an important port in bygone times.
-In the same way as many other river ports, it lost trade when its waterways could no longer cope with the increasing draughts of cargo ships.
-The church, known locally as 'the cathedral of the marshes', with its 128ft nave and 83ft tower, presents an imposing landmark.
-It was over this church that a Liberator bomber exploded in August 1944, killing Joseph Kennedy, eldest brother of the late US president.
+Like many other river ports, it lost trade when its waterways could no longer cope with the increasing draughts of cargo ships.
+The church, situated on high ground above the river Blyth, and known locally as 'the cathedral of the marshes', presents an imposing landmark.
+It was entirely rebuilt in the mid to late 15th century on a massive scale.
+The large windows give a sense of light and awe to the interior.

 Frith photos are now available printed direct onto made-to-measure window blinds and available in either a semi-transparent or blackout fabric finish and fully customisable to fit your window and decor at home.